Skip to main content

 T Visas for Trafficking Victims in the U.S.

-This visa allows those who endured the horrors of trafficking the chance to work and rebuild their lives in the United States after following certain requirements.
+This visa allows those who endured trafficking the chance to work and rebuild their lives in the United States, after meeting certain requirements.
 Family members of the victim of trafficking may also benefit from a derivative nonimmigrant visa.

 What Is Human Trafficking?

-If you or your loved ones are or were victims of human trafficking, it is important to remember that you are not alone.
+If you or your loved ones are or were victims of human trafficking, you are not alone.
 Different human services in the United States address this criminal activity, providing you safety and security.
 Among them is the immigration benefit that the U.S. Department of Homeland Security (DHS) provides through the T nonimmigrant visa.

 Human trafficking or trafficking in persons is a criminal activity where traffickers lure a person with false promises of a better life and employment.
 It happens when the trafficker uses fraud, coercion, or force to compel the victim into a commercial sex act or forced labor.